dholm/voidwalker/README.markdown

 ## Requirements

-GDB 7.5 or later built with support for Python extensions.
+ * GDB 7.5 or later built with support for Python extensions.
+ * FlowUI 0.2.1 or later.

 Currently (void)walker has support for the following architectures, but adding new ones should be fairly easy at this point.